 1. How do I know if the tattoo shop is clean?

-I use brand new, one use, sterile and disposable Needles and tubes.
-I've been schooled in the Fundamentals of cleaning, disinfection and sterilization by Canadian and American standards.
-I use the highest standards of cleanliness and disinfection dictated by the Saskatoon Health Region.
+We use brand new, one use, sterile and disposable needles and tubes, and adhere to the highest standards of cleanliness and disinfection dictated by the Saskatoon Health Region.

 2. Do you give quotes for a piece?